Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Nebuchadnezzar responded and said, "Blessed be the God of Shadrach, Meshach and Abed-nego, who has sent His angel and delivered His servants who put their trust in Him, violating the king's command, and yielded up their bodies so as not to serve or worship any god except their own God.

-Contrast this with verse 15, when he asked, “What god is there who can deliver you out of my hands?”
-He now recognised God was the One who had delivered them.
-The king had been very angry when they violated his command.
-But now, he looked at it in a different light.
-They had violated the king's command because they trusted and wanted to be true to their God.
-They would not worship or serve any god except the true God and were prepared to stand by their conviction, even to the point of yielding up their bodies.
-Nebuchadnezzar began to appreciate the meaning of the stand of these three friends and commended them.
+Contrast this with verse 15, when he asked: “What god is there who can deliver you out of my hands?”
+The king now recognised God was the One who had delivered the three friends.
+The king had been very angry with the three men when they violated his command.
+But now, he looked at them differently.
+He realised that they had violated his command because they trusted their God and wanted to be true to their God.
+He now knew that they stood by their conviction, even to the point of yielding up their bodies, because they would not worship or serve any god except the true God.
+Having understood the meaning of the stand taken by these three friends, he commended them.
+He went even further by decreeing that nothing offensive should be spoken against the true God.

 Daniel 3:29